 This devastating statistic was the background for students Eirik Medbø, Halvor Wold and Ingrid Lonar at NTNU’s Entrepreneurial School’s desire to prevent stair falls in the fall of 2011.

 After development and pilot testing of four or five prototypes in 2013 and 2014, the AssiStep walker for stairs finally went to market in 2015.
 The year after, the first home installations were done through NAV Assistive Technology Centers.

-To date, the entrepreneurs have delivered more than 300 units, from Honningsvåg in the north to Austria in the south, and in Norway, around 30% of users are persons who suffered strokes.
+To date, the entrepreneurs have delivered more than 1000 units, from above the arctic circle in the north of Norway down to France in the south, and in Norway, around 30% of users are persons who suffered strokes.

 One such user is Kjell Groven, 72.
 He suffered a stroke on May 17, 2017, and has for several years had gradually greater difficulties in climbing the stairs in his home.